| | UPDATE August 30, 2011 Please Note that Paco has a new web site for

 harmonics than with standard ammo.
 This was most noticeable in

+the rifles.
 These tests prove that the ACU’RZR does indeed

 improve accuracy, sometimes dramatically, depending upon the